prepare.blog

 • Basic pot and utensils

-Print this list, tape it inside a cabinet door, and check items off as you build your supply.
+Print this list, tape it inside a cabinet door, and check items off as you go.
 Start with the 72-hour column and expand from there.

 Essential Equipment Beyond Food